NunoSempere/time-to-botec/README.md

 For the Python code, it's possible that the lack of speed is more a function of me not being as familiar with Python.
 It's also very possible that the code would run faster with [PyPy](https://doc.pypy.org).

+R has a warm place in my heart from back in the day, and it has predefined functions to do everything.
+It was particularly fast to write for me, though not particularly fast to run :)

+Overall I don't think that this is a fair comparison of the languages intrinsically, because I'm just differentially good at them, because I've chosen to put more effort in ones than in others.
+But it is still useful to me personally, and perhaps mildly informative to others.

 ## Languages I may add later

 - [ ] Julia (TuringML)